-However, once again, in the post COVID-19 era, this has become less relevant.
+However, once again, in the post-COVID-19 era, this has become less relevant.
 Impress employers with your accomplishments and credentials before you start sharing where you live.

 You can also provide links to your other profiles, if they are relevant, or show you in a positive, professional light.
 If you have thoughtful well-written posts about issues in your industry or community, this can also help make a positive first impression.

 If your social posts are angry political rants and party pics, you’d better leave them off.
 But be aware, even if you don’t proactively provide links to your profiles, most employers will be looking you up anyway.
 Make sure you’re aware of the red flags they might find.
 Here are some tips on how to clean up your social media for the job search.